 What I could do more of: I found it quite hard to watch someone but felt that I had achieved a lot when they managed it.
 I could do more when in clinical situations to help people self-manage their care.
 I was very conscious of being assessed and kept using medical terminology.
-I will be more conscious of who am I taking to in the future.
-What could you consider?
-I could organize a spoke visit with a local pharmacy to learn more about how medication is managed in the community
+I will be more conscious of who I am talking to in the future.

+What could I also consider?
+I could organise a spoke visit with a local pharmacy to learn more about how medication is managed in the community